 - Make informed decisions about savings and investment based upon a greater understanding of the investment options and the client’s goals.

-- Develop simple strategies which will work both in good times as well as bad times.
+- Develop simple strategies that will work both in good times and bad times.

 Functions of a Financial Advisor

 - A financial advisor is one who uses savings and investment techniques to help the client understand how to meet his life’s financial goals.
 The advisor takes a clear view of the client’s financial situation and makes investment and savings recommendations that are suitable for him.
 This approach of a financial advisor to achieve the client’s financial goals makes him distinct from other professionals like Insurance Agents, Stock Brokers, etc. who are trained to concentrate only on a particular area of the client’s financial requirements.